Get E-Book

 console.error(err.code);

-ETIMEDOUT means the operation exceeded the OS or Node timeout path without completing.
+ETIMEDOUT means an operation waited too long for transport progress.
 For connect attempts, it often means the local TCP stack sent SYN packets and never received a usable response.
 Firewalls, routing problems, dead hosts, and filtered ports can all produce that shape.

 SYN sent